isRuslan/learn-generators/exercises/run_stop_run/problem.md

 Introduction to ES6 Generators.

 ## Info
-Generators are functions which can be stoped while a process and run later, as many times, as you want.
+Generators are functions which can be stopped while in process and run later as many times as you want.
 Example:

 ```js
 function *foo () {